-At Westmont, Beebe quickly launched a strategic planning process that has produced results in many areas, including progress toward completing the campus master plan and building a strong financial base.
-Working closely with the Office of College Advancement, he has helped raise more than $100 million for Westmont through efforts such as the Bright Hope for Tomorrow capital campaign that helped fund Adams Center for the Visual Arts, Winter Hall for Science and Mathematics, an observatory and renovated athletic facilities, adding 81,300 square feet to campus.
+During this time, the college has raised more than $250 million for Westmont through efforts such as the Bright Hope for Tomorrow capital campaign, the Strength for Today capital campaign, and the Campaign for Westmont (now underway).
+Together, these efforts have helped fund the construction of Adams Center for the Visual Arts, Winter Hall for Science and Mathematics, an observatory and renovated athletic facilities, the Global Leadership Center and other smaller projects adding 81,300 square feet to campus and five programmatic institutes and centers.
+The current campaign has helped fund many programs and projects, including the Augustinian Scholars Program and several new academic majors and minors.
 The Westmont Ridley-Tree Museum of Art received its first substantial donation to the permanent collection in 2012: 11 paintings by Jean-Baptiste-Camille Corot.
 In addition, the college has renovated 44,565 square feet in nine buildings.

 An active scholar, Beebe has published numerous articles and edited several publications.
-His latest book is The Shaping of an Effective Leader: Eight Formative Principles of Leadership (InterVarsity Press, 2011).
-He co-authored Longing for God: Seven Paths of Christian Devotion with Richard Foster (InterVarsity Press, 2009), and spent five years working with Foster, Dallas Willard, Lynda Graybeal and Thomas Oden to produce the acclaimed Life with God Bible.
+His latest book is “The Shaping of an Effective Leader: Eight Formative Principles of Leadership” (InterVarsity Press, 2011).
+He co-authored “Longing for God: Seven Paths of Christian Devotion” with Richard Foster (InterVarsity Press, 2009), and he spent five years working with Foster, Dallas Willard, Lynda Graybeal and Thomas Oden to produce the acclaimed Life with God Bible.